 Wild Explorers learn to love and care for animals.
-Students discover how to protect animals' habitats and the importance of ensuring their survival through play-based learning, stories and song.
+Children discover how to protect animals' habitats and the importance of ensuring their survival through play-based learning, stories and song.

-Who knows what animals you might meet along the way - extraordinary encounters abound for Wild Explorers.
-Students might feel the rumble of an Asian Elephant's trumpet or take a closer look at the curious Lord Howe Stick Insect on their adventure through the zoo.
-Check out the program itinerary to find out where and when our animal encounters take place.
+Who knows what animals you might meet along the way – extraordinary encounters abound for Wild Explorers.
+Children might feel the rumble of an Asian Elephant's trumpet or take a closer look at the curious Lord Howe Stick Insect on their adventure through the zoo.
+Check out the zoo map to find out where and when our keeper talks take place.

 - How to love and care for animals

 - The unique characteristics and needs of various animal species

 Use the activities in the teaching guide (below) to spark children's curiosity before their zoo visit.

 Connect and Understand

 Children commence their day as Wild Explorers through story-time with a Zoo Teacher.
 Children will learn about animals' unique characteristics, habitats and needs.
 Zoo Teachers will introduce the children to the plight of some of Australia's most endangered species such as the Southern Corroboree Frog, Eastern Barred Bandicoot and the Helmeted Honeyeater.